-All adult household members age 18 and older will be required to attend the recertification interview.
+All adult household members will be required to attend the recertification interview.
+Exceptions may be granted for adult full-time students attending college.

 If the head of household is unable to attend the interview, the spouse or co-head may recertify for the family under special circumstances.